AnimeshSamal/ieunited.github.io/index.md

     <div class="content">
       <img src="image/perception.jpg"  style="width:100%">
       <h3>Perception</h3>
-      <p>Perception:The one and only TECH-FEST of CET where various technological competition are held among various technical colleges.Various entertaining and musical events were held like Beg Borrow Steal,Lead The Beast,Open Mic and other tech event.Our department I&E also had a major role in peaceful and proper conduction of the fest.Our seniors were the major coordination manager .Many first year also took part in the competition and bagged various prizes.Its Dj night was really a memorable one for our branch.</p>
+      <p>Perception is the tech-fest conducted by cet where various technical competitions and campaigns  are held.
+Young brains from all over odisha participate to showcase their skills and compete with others.
+This is an event where new ideas are seen live and learn more and be inspired.
+Other than techincal competitions like coding contests,webpage development contests funny events are organized too for enjoyment.
+Our branch students played a significant role in peaceful and proper conduction of the fest.
+Our seniors were the major coordinators in managing team.
+The freshermen year students too took part in the competitions and bagged various prizes and accolades.
+The paramount of this event were the DJ nights and it made an indelible impression on us.</p>
     </div>
   </div>
   <div class="column">